gevorgyana/rust-problem-solving/super-egg-drop/README.md

 Required memory and time complexity: O(N * M).
 But the constant is at least 1 / 2, because we do need half the them (the triangle).

+Updates.

+1. The solution should mimic binary serach in best case.
+Not ternary or any other base search.

+2. Binary search should attempt to divide the array in the middle.

+3. 2 is not always optimial, as there can be different amount of K - steps that we are allowed to use for optimizing the search process.
+Other words, we may not be able to fully run binary search on some of the cases and therefore it might not be optimial to mimic binary serach.

+4. What to do then?
+Well, try somewhere around binary search and move downwards until you reach the point where f(up) is most similar to f(down).
+Not size(up) and size(down), which would be the case if we had no parameter K and were trying to conduct binary search by excluding half of the input from search.

+Here is another update.
+We can use ternary search to search for the point where the difference between the upper problem and the lower problem is minimal.
+We just need to make sure that there is a unimodal function, and I think it is.
+Why?
+Ternary search in the worst case gives us N - 1 / 3 * N size of the new problem.
+But it works on unimodal functions and it has to imply that there can be no equal elements to one side of minimum or maximum.
+Indeed I think it works.
+At least because we have the increase of the upper problem if we go down from top, and decrease of the lower problem.

+6 f(5; k) | f(0; k - 1)
+5 f(4; k) | f(1; k - 1)
+4 f(3; k) | f(2; k - 1)
+3 f(2; k) | f(3; k - 1)
+2 f(1; k) | f(4; k - 1)
+1 f(0; k) | f(5; k - 1)

+clearly we can see the increase and decrease.
+So what if we form the sequence of differences between the upper and lower problems - the answers on them actually - like this:

+f(5; k) - f(0; k - 1) = f(5; k)
+f(4; k) - f(1; k - 1)
+f(3; k) - f(2; k - 1)
+f(2; k) - f(3; k - 1)
+f(1; k) - f(4; k - 1)
+f(0; k) - f(5; k - 1) = -f(5; k - 1)

+here it is {lower - upper}, don't get it confused! so what we can see is the edges are polar to each other.
+So there won't be any chance to use ternary search - but as the function should be monotonic, we can use binary search here!
+Only need to prove the property of a monotonic function.

+If it is one, then we can say we have the following search tree:

+  log2(N) - height thanks to smart selection
+   +
++ ... log2(N) - width thanks to simulating binary search - we will do
+                at MOST log2(N) steps to complete the search process +

+So we would have a bounding box for this tree whose area is log2(N) * log2(N), which is great!

+The other approach is using dynamic programming to optimize the search.
+Like this.

+This is guaranteed to work.
+In the previous case I need to prove that that function is monotonic to claim that it works.
+Take the same example with 6 floors.
+The same function - difference between the solutions to upper and lower problems - take the one that is the lowest - I think it will be the optimal way to divide the subtasks.

+Try every one of them - they will refer to already calculated values of dp[i][j], where i is from 0 to N - 1 and j is K or K - 1.
+Bottom-up or vice versa - does not matter.